 Hello hello students!

-As I’m getting ready to meet you all shortly, I’m thinking of all the different things that came together and made this possible.
+As I’m getting ready to lead my first ever Dragons semester, I’m thinking of all the different things that came together and made this possible.
 After doing a very rigorous undergraduate liberal arts degree in New York, there were too many things I wanted to do.
 While in some ways that’s a wonderful situation to be in, it was also frustrating and this frustration took me to Ladakh on a cold February day in 2013.
 My initial plan was to volunteer at SECMOL, an amazing alternative school with a sustainable campus for a month, but I ended up staying for a year.
-At SECMOL, I was simultaneously a teacher, student, friend and mentor.
-It was incredible.
+(More on that when we meet in person.) 🙂 At SECMOL, I was simultaneously a teacher, student, friend and mentor.
+It was incredible, as I hope you’ll soon see, and I’ve been back every summer since.
 Education and everything it had to offer me both personally and professionally was the space I wanted to be in.
 Through a very happy circumstance I ended up co-leading a trip to Ladakh the next summer and knew instantly this was something I wanted to do more of.
 It was so amazing to see this place I had become so accustomed to through my brilliant students’ eyes.
 As we continued to travel, I saw the country I had grown up in through this new lens and I loved what I saw.
 They laughed with me, taught me, learned with me and challenged me and I hope you will too.

 Soon after this experience, I found myself on a farm in Dehradun, India, learning about sustainable agriculture in India, seed saving, and women farmer’s rights, while facilitating the everyday lives of volunteers from around the world.